Instructions for Authors of Accepted Manuscripts

 Corrections should be restricted to formatting and factual errors.

 Changes contradicting journal style will not be made.
 In general, and for all matters not covered by the style sheet, JCR follows the Chicago Manual of Style, 16th edition.

 Please adhere to the deadline to avoid publication delays.
 If this deadline is not met, the paper might be published without your corrections.

 Our publisher's website has information on complying with funding agency policies on Open Access, including those of The National Institutes of Health (NIH), Research Councils UK, and the Wellcome Trust.

-No changes may be made to articles after official publication online.
+Changes cannot be made to your article after online publication of the corrected proofs.
 Authors may, however, make corrections if the publication record is seriously affected by the academic accuracy of published information.